LauraMaddaluno/CV/README.md

 ## Laura Maddaluno

-I am a junior front-end developer, resilient, reflective and passionate about coding.
+I am a junior software developer, resilient, reflective and passionate about coding.
 During last year, I taught myself how to code, using resources like Udemy, freeCodeCamp, codebar and Codecademy.
 I successfully built my first projects in HTML, CSS, JS within a short time.

 I enjoy undertaking new challenges both in coding and my life’s journey.
 I attain complete satisfaction upon achieving beneficial results and solutions, which in turn encourages me to continuously improve.
 As a career changer and a codenewbie, I am thrilled by the idea of improving people's lives through technology.